Corporate Governance > Risk Management and Internal Control

 The risk management and internal control systems have been designed to operate proactively to ensure that principal risks are not only identified, measured and monitored but also mitigated.
 Under such systems, management staff of various departments would identify suitable internal controls and countermeasures to mitigate principal risks faced by the Group.
 When formulating mitigating measures, important factors such as regulatory requirements, risk appetite, adequacy and effectiveness of mitigating actions proposed, risk owners in place to implement and possibility of transferring risks to third parties were taken into consideration.
 The objective of these risk mitigating plans is to ensure that principal risks are well managed and governed effectively.

 The risk management process is embedded into the day-to-day operations of the Group and is an on-going process carried out by everyone in the Group.
-Key procedures are being established and implemented to ensure that there are appropriate and effective risk management and internal control systems which includes (a) setting core values and beliefs which form the basis of the Group’s overall risk philosophy and appetite; (b) having an organisational structure in place with defined lines of responsibility and delegation of authority which hold individuals accountable for their risk management and internal control responsibilities; (c) imposing an organisational structure which provides necessary information flow for risk analysis and management decision-making; (d) imposing budgetary and management accounting controls to efficiently allocate resources and providing timely financial and operational performance indicators to manage business activities and risks; (e) ensuring effective financial reporting controls to record complete, accurate and timely accounting and management information; and (f) expanding the roles and responsibilities of the Audit Committee to include the review of risk management and internal control systems.
+Key procedures are being established and implemented to ensure that there are appropriate and effective risk management and internal control systems which include (a) setting core values and beliefs which form the basis of the Group’s overall risk philosophy and appetite; (b) having an organisational structure in place with defined lines of responsibility and delegation of authority which hold individuals accountable for their risk management and internal control responsibilities; (c) imposing an organisational structure which provides necessary information flow for risk analysis and management decision-making; (d) imposing budgetary and management accounting controls to efficiently allocate resources and providing timely financial and operational performance indicators to manage business activities and risks; (e) ensuring effective financial reporting controls to record complete, accurate and timely accounting and management information; and (f) expanding the roles and responsibilities of the Audit Committee to include the review of risk management and internal control systems.

 In addition, the Group has an Internal Audit Department which is responsible for performing independent reviews on the effectiveness of the Group’s risk management and internal control systems.
 Deficiencies in the design and implementation of such systems are identified and recommendations are proposed for improvement.
 Significant internal control deficiencies are reported to the RMTF, the Audit Committee and the Board on a timely basis to ensure prompt remediation actions are taken.

-The Board, through the Audit Committee and with the assistance of the Internal Audit Department, has conducted an annual review on the effectiveness of the risk management and internal control systems of the Group for the financial year ended 30 June 2023 and considers that the Group’s risk management and internal control systems for the financial year was effective and adequate.
+The Board, through the Audit Committee and with the assistance of the Internal Audit Department, had conducted an annual review on the effectiveness of the risk management and internal control systems of the Group for the financial year ended 30 June 2024 to ensure that the resources, staff qualifications and experience, training programmes and the budget of the Group’s accounting, internal audit, financial reporting functions as well as ESG performance and reporting were adequate.
+The review had shown that, in general, the Group had set up control environment and installed necessary control mechanisms to monitor and correct non-compliance or material internal control defects, if any.
+Accordingly, the Board considers that the Group’s risk management and internal control systems for the financial year were effective and adequate.
 No significant areas of concern that may affect the financial, operational, compliance controls, and risk management functions of the Group have been identified.